 Follow the links below to have a look at any of the courses.
 You can immediately start practicing if you'd like!
 And if you're a UvA staff or student, you might consider registering to earn credit or a certificate as well.

-You can earn a certificate or course credit if you're among UvA students or staff.
-To register, enter your information on this website, and we'll guide you through the process.
+You can earn a certificate or course credit if you're among UvA students or staff (generally for free!).
+Enrolling officially also connects you to the community of students and teachers for our courses.
+Generally, you can plan to do any of our courses between September–December and February–May.
+To register, enter your information on our registration website, and we'll guide you through the process.

 Have questions?
 Send us an e-mail at firstname.lastname@example.org.
 One of the teachers or assistants will help you out.